JSdotPY/MongoDB_and_R-shiny-mongolite/README.md

   - Showcase some of the strenghts of R
   - Show how R can leverage MongoDB to overcome some of the barrieres when it comes to working with unstructured and semistructured data

+Furthermore, I brought MongoDB into play to show how it makes R even more powerful by allowing me as a DataScientist to work with data in the best and most intuitive way possible.
+Storing all data that belongs together in the same place and providing me with strong aggregation and transformation capabilities to prepare and preprocess my datasets.

 # The Slide-Deck
 https://docs.google.com/presentation/d/1U3lUGKrWZmYSVW6bm1IrJPHDFwkYc0hCxDUzdfETFSg/edit?usp=sharing